OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 * Check Shared Preferences that are stored as XML files in the shared_prefs directory of the App for sensitive information.
 * Check the file system permissions of the files in /data/data/[PackageName].
 The permission should only allow read write and execute (rwx) to the user and his group that was created for the app (e.g. u0_a82) but not to others.
 Others should have no permissions to files, but may have the executable flag to directories.

-These checks can either be done by logging into the Android devive via SSH to verify it or by copying all data from /data/data/[PackageName] to your local machine and verifiy it there.
+These checks can either be done by logging into the Android devive via SSH to verify it or by copying all data from the internal storage in /data/data/[PackageName] and external storage in /sdcard to your local machine and verifiy it there.

+Look for sensitive data such as credentials, passwords, usernames, encryption keys or any other information that could be classified as sensitive in all downloaded files.

 ### Remediation